-Entity Name Product/Service Name

-Name of Person Completing this Review Date Date

-Integrated products and services meaningful frameworks that have integrity, quality, and to common terminology.
+Integrated products and services meaningfully relate or link career information content and processes using relationship frameworks that have integrity, quality, and transparency.
+They describe the relationships in understandable language and common terminology.

-Instructions: Using component codes below, components in Column A and the component Standards.
+Instructions: Using component codes below, indicate the integrated components that the product/service provides.
+List components in Column A and the component(s) to which they relate in Column B. For more information, refer to the ACRP Standards.

-Component Codes Column A Column B

-Process Components

-P1.
-Assessment

-P2 Search/Sort

-P3 Career Management

-Content Components

-C1 Occupational Information

-C2 Industry Information

-C3 Education Information

-C4 Financial Aid Information

-C5 Job Search Information

-Rating System: using the following definition standard. ns, review the components checked above ve for compliance with the ACRP
+Rating System: using the following definitions, review the components checked above for compliance with the ACRP standard.

-M Meets standard (defined as most knowled letter and spirit). edgeable reviewers would concur that th ne standard is substantially met in both
+M Meets standard (defined as most knowledgeable reviewers would concur that the standard is substantially met in both letter and spirit).

-S Subscribes to standard (defined as in parties in growing to meet the standard or work is plant
+S Subscribes to standard (defined as in process of revision to meet standard -- either work has already commenced in revising to meet the standard or work is planned to revise to meet the standard but has not yet begun).

-D Does not meet or subscribe to standard

 NA Does not apply.
-For any item that doe the item by number. s not apply, please include a brief explai nation on a separate sheet and refer to
+For any item that does not apply, please include a brief explanation on a separate sheet and refer to the item by number.